holub008/birkielo/offline/scraper/README.md

 # About
-Scraping ski results with requests, BeautifulSoup, and pandas.
+Scraping, processing, and formatting ski results with requests, BeautifulSoup, and pandas.

 ## Installation
 Install depedencies using pipenv: